brendaleearmstrong/S3-FSJS-QAP3-MGE/Qap-Feedback.md

 ## 4. Assistance from Support Session

 1. I did not receive support to complete this QAP3.
-I was stuck for a few hours debugging my API as my GET wouldn't display, however I managed to get things resolved on my own.
+I was stuck for a few hours debugging my API as my GET wouldn't display, however I managed to get things resolved on my own without having to go to a support session.

 ## 5. Difficulty Rating and Confidence